awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. In the navigation pane, choose **Databases**\.

-   If the navigation pane is closed, choose the menu icon at the top left to open it\.

-1. Choose the DB instance you wish to delete\.
+1. Choose the DB instance that you want to delete\.

 1. For **Actions**, choose **Delete**\.